sandraigwilo/Assignments/readME.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full stack developer currently upskilling at the internship training program organized by The ZuriTeam. https://github.com/sandraigwilo
-https://github.com/sandraigwilo